alexcu2718/fdf/IMPROVEMENTS.md

 Reverting to the standard `getdents` "call until 0" paradigm resolved the issue and returned the expected results.

+However, I want to keep the syscall skip, I suspect it may be something to do with the block size.

 ## 10. Performance Profiling (because 7 8 9 )

 Comprehensive performance profiling across different filesystem types and usage patterns to identify bottlenecks and optimisation opportunities.

+Experiments such as playing with buffer sizes(linux/android), found in [script here](./scripts/test_buffer_sizes.sh)

+Others exist, this will be added as time goes on.

+## 11. Modularisation

+I wish to follow up with splitting the crate into a cli and internals, with the internals being UNIX/macOS/Linux/Windows Generally just for macOS/Linux specialisations, no need to specialise for all OS'es.
+WAY too much work and no guarantee of result!